dawsbot/essential-eth/CONTRIBUTING.md

 - 🧼 Cleanup: Improving code quality, removing unused code or files, and optimizing the codebase.
 - 🤓 Internal refactors: Refactoring the codebase to improve its structure and maintainability without changing its functionality.
 - 📓 Docs: Creating, updating, or improving documentation to help users understand and use Essential Eth more effectively.
+- 🧪 Tests: Writing, updating, and maintaining tests to ensure the reliability and stability of the Essential Eth codebase.

 ## What issues should I start on first?